stuycs-gh-classrooms/09-nextcs-p01-goat-team-aka-niko-matthew-aka-n-ms/README.md

 CLASS PLAYER
 - Instance variables:
   - Bullets
-  - Alive / Dead
+  - Boolean Alive / Dead
 - METHODS
   - FIRE (fires gun)
   - Move (moves left and right)

 CLASS ZOMBS
 - Instance variables:
-  - Alive
+  - Boolean Alive
 - METHODS
   - Spawn (spawns at the top of the page)
   - Move (moves down to the player)

 CLASS PROJECTILE
 - Instance variables:
-  - InAir (if the bullet is travelling)
+  - Boolean InAir (if the bullet is travelling)
-  - InScreen (if the bullet is still on the screen, used to despawn missed bullets)
+  - Boolean InScreen (if the bullet is still on the screen, used to despawn missed bullets)
-  - InBullet (if bullet overlaps with enemy, will kill itslef and enemy)
+  - Boolean InBullet (if bullet overlaps with enemy, will kill itslef and enemy)
 - METHODS
   - Move (moves in direction fired)
   - Check (checks the status it be at)